-Yes, Peru has been under a National State of Emergency since th 16th of March, 2020, currently in force until 31st of October.
+Yes, Peru has been under a National State of Emergency since the 16th of March, 2020, currently in force until the 30th of November.
 The government also declared a State of Sanitary Emergency on 11th of March, currently extended until the 3rd of December 2020.
 The former gives power to the state, police and armed forces to reduce civil liberties of citizens, residents and visitors, while the latter refers to the government prioritizing health services and provisions, as well as allowing them to stipulate and enforce health protocols across all industries.

 - Use of face masks outside place of residence is obligatory.